opencomputeproject/Security/RoT/Protocol/Cerberus_Attestation.md

 To verify a device's configuration IDs, a measurement block can be generated with the configuration IDs as the expected content, and the aforementioned flows for measurement or measurement data attestation can be utilized.

+### Handling Measurement Version Sets

+Regardless of whether Cerberus Challenge protocol or SPDM is used to attest the AC-RoT, the attestor must ensure that all measurements represent the same version of firmware, as required by the CFM.
+In these scenarios, there are additional checks that take place when attesting Measumement and Measurement Data elements.

+The first Measurement or Measurement Data element in the CFM must correspond to a measumerent that has an entry for all supported versions of firmware and is unique between each version.
+For example, a measumerent of the version number or string could be used here.
+Once the first measurement is attested successfully, the attestor must determine the version set identifier specified in the CFM for the matching entry.
+All subsequent Measurement and Measurement Data elements will be attested with these additional conditions, using the selected version set identifier from this first check.

+1. If the element contains an entry with version set identifier equal to 0, this check must always succeed, irrespective of any selected version set identifier.
+2. If the element contains an entry matching the selected version set identifier, attestation of the device state must match only that element entry.
+3. If the element contains no entries for the selected version set identifier and no entries with a version set identifier of 0, that element is ignored as part of the current attestation.

 ## References